greg-raven/Department-21/_posts/2011-04-11-women-who-know-their-place.md

 Despite the overthrow of the oppressive Taliban regime, the women now seem happy to maintain the old custom.

-Ms Walters approached one of the Afghani women and asked, “Why do you now seem happy with an old custom that you once tried so desperately to change?””
+Ms Walters approached one of the Afghani women and asked, "Why do you now seem happy with an old custom that you once tried so desperately to change?""

-The woman looked Ms Walters straight in the eyes, and without hesitation said, “Land mines.”
+The woman looked Ms Walters straight in the eyes, and without hesitation said, "Land mines."